S1998raghu/S1998raghu/README.md

 - 🌱 I’m currently learning **Devops Cloud engineering**

-- 👨‍💻 All of my projects are available at [https://sumedharaghu.netlify.app/](https://sumedharaghu.netlify.app/)

 - 💬 Ask me about **AWS, GCP, python and kubernetes**

 - 📫 How to reach me **sumedharaghu@gmail.com**